Signs of Stroke

 Many stroke survivors recover functional independence after a stroke.
 But 25% are left with a minor disability, and 40% experience moderate-to-severe disabilities.
 The National Institutes of Health (NIH) has a stroke scale that helps predict the severity and outcome of a stroke by scoring 11 factors:

-Patients with ischemic strokes who score less than 10 have a favorable outlook after a year.
-Only 4% to 16% of patients do well if their score is more than 20.
+People with ischemic strokes who score less than 10 have a favorable outlook after a year.
+Only 4% to 16% of people do well if their score is more than 20.

 Factors Affecting Recurrence

 The risk for recurring stroke is highest within the first few weeks and months of the previous stroke.
 But about 25% of people who have a first stroke will go on to have another stroke within 5 years.
 Risk factors for recurrence include:

 People at risk and partners or caretakers of people at risk for stroke should be aware of its typical symptoms.
 The stroke victim should get to the hospital as soon as possible after these warning signs appear.
 It is particularly important for people with migraines or frequent severe headaches to understand how to distinguish between their usual headaches and symptoms of stroke.

 Time is of the essence in treating stroke.
 Studies show that people receive faster treatment for stroke if they arrive by ambulance rather than coming to the emergency room on their own.
 People should immediately call 9-1-1 for emergency assistance if they have any of warning signs of stroke: